dbnicholson/ostree-push/README.md

 Similarly, `ostree-receive` has only be tested with the OpenSSH server, but it might work correctly with other SSH servers.

+## Configuration

+`ostree-receive` can be configured from YAML formatted files.
+It will load `~/.config/ostree/ostree-receive.conf` and `/etc/ostree/ostree-receive.conf` or a file specified in the `OSTREE_RECEIVE_CONF` environment variable.
+See the example [`ostree-receive.conf`](ostree-receive.conf) file for available options.

 ## Testing

 A test suite is provided using [pytest][pytest].
 Most of the time simply